webismymind/editablegrid/README.txt

  Creating charts with EditableGrid is very easy.
  The first thing to do is to have some empty DIV in your page that will be used as a container for the chart.
- You can control the chart dimensions by setting the "width" and "height" attributes, inline or through a css stylesheet.
+ You can control the chart dimensions by setting the "width" and "height" attributes, inline or through a CSS stylesheet.
- Otherwise some default dimensions will be used (500px * 200px).
+ Otherwise some default dimensions will be used (500*200px).

  Then according to the type of chart you want, you just have to call one of the following methods:

  1) renderBarChart(divId, title, labelColumnIndexOrName, legend)

-    This method will create a bar chart: labelColumnIndexOrName is the name or index of the column that will be used as the chart categories.
+    This method will create a bar chart: labelColumnIndexOrName is the name or index of the column that will be used for the chart categories.
-    For each category you will have one bar per numerical column having the "bar" attribute set to true (which is the default).
+    For each category, you will have one bar per numerical column having the "bar" attribute set to true (which is the default).
     The 'bar' attribute can be set in the grid XML metadata when declaring a column.
     The 'legend' parameter is optional: by default the label of the column given by "labelColumnIndexOrName" will be used.
     You don't have to care about the chart's scale: it will be computed automatically to best fit the data.

-    Example: imagine you have the following data giving the number of km done by person and by year
+    Example: Imagine you have the following data giving the number of kilometers done by person and by year

  	name    2009   2010
  	--------------------